windofthesky/jetspeed-2_svn/portal/src/webapp/WEB-INF/deploy/README.txt

 See the License for the specific language governing permissions and limitations under the License.

-This is were you things to be deployed to Jetspeed (not implemented yet)
+This is the default auto deployment folder where you can put portlet application war files and decorator jar (or zip) files to be automatically deployed by Jetspeed.